 All students must have a complete and unbroken registration record over the time included in computing eligibility (see "Registration of Work").
-They must also have satisfactorily completed their work in Perspective (two terms).
-Delinquencies due to absence for illness or other causes must be satisfactorily explained in writing to the Administrator of the Schools for excuse, and all financial obligations must be fully paid.
+They must also have completed satisfactorily their work in perspective (two Terms).
+Delinquencies due to absence for illness or other causes must be satisfactorily explained in writing to the Curator for excuse and all financial obligations must be fully paid.